This week’s question concerns investing:

 - Mutual funds keep track of a lot of the paperwork for you.

-Growing in popularity is another type of mutual fund known as an exchange traded fund or ETF.
+This isn’t a commercial for Vanguard funds, just some insight into how I happened to make the choice.
+But it’s not the only option.
+Growing in popularity, and equally good, is another type of mutual fund known as an exchange traded fund or ETF.
 As the name implies, they’re mutual funds that trade on exchanges like stocks.

 Rule No. 4: No trying to time the market